Ricky0625/cpp_modules/CPP02/README.md

 In general, when overloading built-in functions, the function signature should match the built-in function as closely as possible.

 ### ex03: BSP

+This exercise aims to create a class called `Point` that uses the `Fixed` class we created in the previous exercises.
+After that create a function using the `Point` class called `bsp` which is use to detemine whether a point is inside a triangle or not.
+Of course, the function should also be able to return false if the point if on the edge of the triangle.

+This is by calculating the area of the triangle and the area of the three triangles formed by the point and the three vertices of the triangle.
+If the sum of the three areas is equal to the area of the triangle, then the point is inside the triangle.
+Otherwise, it is outside the triangle.